MSc International Healthcare Leadership

 We have welcomed candidates from across the healthcare sector, including doctors, dentists, nurses, psychologists, social workers and executives from associated industries such as pharma and biotech.
 The programme is also open to applicants from other industries who aspire to work in healthcare leadership.

 - Study part-time via blended learning: 4 residential workshops in Manchester + interactive online learning + applied healthcare challenge

 - Learn by doing with 'The Manchester Method', the action learning approach developed at The University of Manchester in the 1960s

 - Benefit from over 50 years' experience in healthcare leadership education

-- Flexible study format: transform your career while you continue working
+- Transform your career while you continue working

 - Join a global community of 2,000 University of Manchester healthcare leadership alumni

 The Manchester programme launches in March 2019.
 Hear from Middle East Centre candidates in this video:

 Throughout the programme, all teaching and learning are underpinned by four key themes.